 Announcing the latest Cost of International Health Insurance Report 2020-2021

-About the 2020-2021 Cost of International Health Insurance report
+About the report

-The latest annual Cost of International Health Insurance report from Pacific Prime provides a comprehensive look at the cost of International Private Medical Insurance (IPMI) – a popular health insurance plan for expatriates (individuals and families) – across 100 locations surveyed.
+The report looks at the cost of International Private Medical Insurance (IPMI), which is a popular health insurance plan for expatriates (individuals and families) across 100 locations surveyed.